IBM/dbb/Templates/Common-Wrapper-Scripts/README.md

 ### 4.2 - dbbBuild.sh

-This script is implementing the invocation of the [zAppBuild](https://github.com/IBM/dbb-zappbuild) framework.
-Per the design, it leverages the [baselineRef sub-option](https://github.com/IBM/dbb-zappbuild/blob/documentation-review/docs/BUILD.md#perform-impact-build-by-providing-baseline-reference-for-the-analysis-of-changed-files) of zAppBuild.
-The [dbbBuildUtils.sh](utilities/dbbBuildUtils.sh) script is used to compute the build configuration depending on the workflow to define zAppBuild cli parameters.
-It leverages the [application baseline configuration](samples/baselineReference.config) file which is expected to be present in the application-conf directory in order to compute the baseline reference and its changes.
+This script implements the invocation of the [zAppBuild](https://github.com/IBM/dbb-zappbuild) framework.
+As designed, it makes use of the [baselineRef sub-option](https://github.com/IBM/dbb-zappbuild/blob/documentation-review/docs/BUILD.md#perform-impact-build-by-providing-baseline-reference-for-the-analysis-of-changed-files) provided by zAppBuild.
+The [dbbBuildUtils.sh](utilities/dbbBuildUtils.sh) script is used to compute the build configuration depending on the workflow to define zAppBuild CLI parameters.
+It leverages the [application baseline configuration](samples/baselineReference.config) file which is expected to be present in the `application-conf`` directory in order to compute the baseline reference and its changes.

 #### Git branches naming convention requirements

-The build script follows the below conventions on branch names, that are outlined in the document `The Git-based workflow for Mainframe development`:
+The build script follows the naming conventions for branches that are outlined in the document `The Git-based workflow for Mainframe development`:

 ```properties
 # main Build branch